-The other members of the Board, Mr Feenstra, Mr Schouwenaar, Mr Ten Heggeler and Mr van Caldenborgh are envisaged to acquire Ordinary Shares and Warrants under the Offering and are not subject to any lock-up undertaking.
+The other members of the Board, Mr Van Caldenborgh, Mr Feenstra, Mr Schouwenaar and Mr Ten Heggeler are envisaged to (indirectly) acquire Ordinary Shares and Warrants under the Offering and are not subject to any lock-up undertaking.
 As a consequence, each of them is free to dispose of the Ordinary Shares and Warrants held by them at any point in time.